-Introduction
+Module Introduction

-This module comes in two parts and is developed in recongnition that most people may have come across experiences, that are very difficult that continue to affect them in many ways including affect their learning.
+Welcome to this cross-cutting module of your studies.
+This module comes in two parts and is developed in recognition that most people may have come across experiences, that are very difficult that continue to affect them in many ways including affect their learning.